 Maroon leaf monkeys have short and broad bluish to black faces, with a deep jaw and wide dark eyes.
 Their upper lip is also dark blue or black, and their lower lip is a much lighter beige.
 The hindlimbs, compared to the forelimbs, are somewhat longer, which suggests leaping activities, although they mainly move quadrupedally through the forest.
 In addition, the thumb or pollex of maroon leaf monkeys is small or shortened compared to other primates.
 They have a shaggy auburn coat that can can range from red to reddish-orange with their stomachs being a lighter shade.
 The hands and tails of maroon leaf monkeys are often a darker shade.

-Like all leaf monkeys, maroon leaf monkeys have sacculated stomachs that break down cellulose from their leafy diet.
+Like all leaf monkeys, maroon leaf monkeys have multi-chambered sacculated stomachs that break down cellulose from their leafy diet.
 They prefer young leaves rather than mature leaves unless those food sources are scarce.
 They also consume fruits that have large seeds and little flesh, as well as piths and flowers.
-They avoid pulpy and ripe fruits since high levels of stomach acids can disrupt their stomach’s pH.
+They avoid pulpy and ripe fruits since high levels of stomach acids can disrupt their stomach pH.
 For mineral nutrients, they consume termite clay or soil.
 Feeding on soil provides the monkeys with nutrients, such as magnesium, calcium, phosphorus, and potassium.
-They off the topsoil and then consume the freshly exposed soil beneath.
+They clear off the topsoil and then consume the freshly exposed soil beneath.
 Consuming soil may also aid in the relief of acidosis of the forestomach.

 In Northern Borneo, from June to September, the diet of the maroon leaf monkey consists of 68 to 90 percent dry seeds.
 However, in general they tend to spend half the time eating vegetation and the other half eating seeds and flowers.
 Seeds have high levels of fiber and tannins.
 It is possible that tannins are important for aiding in protein digestibility by shielding them from their forestomachs’ microbes, which would most likely degrade them.